denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 In the same notebook I also looked at what words are most correlated to each other for each category to see if that made sense.
 If a person can easily interpret the data ad categorize it, it should be doable for a machine learning model as well.
 If a human can't make anything of it, it is more unlikely a computer can.

 Another group member visualised the length of the documents in the dataset.
 This gave us usefull information about the difference between the two datasets we had to work with.
 You can also see some outliers in the image below.
 For example, the Kaggle set has a few documents that are very long and should not be that long since the documents should be capped at 200 characters.
-When plotting the categories I could clearly see that some syntax errors were made and these could easily be cleansed.
+When plotting the categories I could clearly see some outlier dots that indicated longer documents.
+Some syntax errors were probably made but these should easily be cleansed (see next section on data cleansing).

 ![Document length](./images/comparison_word_count.png)

-### Data cleansing and preparation
+### Data cleansing & data preparation

 As explained above, some outliers were found in the datasets.
-For example, Kaggle appeared to have some sybtax errors which categorized some descriptions as categories (features as labels).
+For example, Kaggle appeared to have some syntax errors which categorized some descriptions as categories (features as labels).
 I removed these from the dataset by clearing out categories that had only one description in them .
 These were probably not real categories but mistakes.
 I also cleaned out empty records because a model wouldn't be able to get any usefull information out of this.
 The reason I chose to delete items instead of, for example, taking the mean of similar items is because we were working with text data.
 Taking the mean would not really be possible or usefull.

 An example of the cleansing can most easily be found in [notebook 9](./notebooks/Dennis_van_Oosten_9_Creating_Reusable_DataFrames.ipynb).
 To be able to work more easily with the data and not having to cleanse it every single time, I created some standard, filtered and cleansed dataframes for the whole group to work with.
 The different dataframes I created are:
 - All categories